YijiawWang/Hacked-BBTN-beyond-MIS/README.md

-# Beyond MIS
+# Hacked BBTN for General Applications

-This repository contains implementations for Maximum Independent Set (MIS) ground counting and counting using tensor network methods.
+This repository contains implementations for MIS ground-state counting, general counting, and general tensor network contraction using BBTN.

-## Structure
+## Usage

-- `hacked_funcs/`: Custom implementations for MIS ground counting and counting
-  - `src/`: Source code for MIS ground counting and counting
-  - `benchmarks/`: Benchmark scripts and results
-  - `test/`: Test files
-- `OptimalBranching.jl/`: Optimal branching library
-- `TensorBranching.jl/`: Tensor branching library
+See `hacked_funcs/src/` for implementation files and `hacked_funcs/benchmarks/` for benchmark scripts.